-The draws are conducted one panel at a time, in the order of priority that is given in the FIG Technical Regulations.
+The draws are conducted one jury at a time, in the order of priority that is given in the FIG Technical Regulations.

-For each panel, the host first draws a nation.
-The nation's representative then draws a number within the given panel.
+For each jury the host first draws a nation.
+The nation's representative then draws a number within the given jury.
 The nation immediately assigns a judge to this position.